 Tips on how to make

-- Don't soak the eggplants in water after grilling.
-While soaking them in water makes it easier to peel, it also causes the loss of flavors and nutrients contained in the eggplants.
+- Do not soak the eggplants in water after grilling.
+Although soaking them in water makes peeling easier, it also leads to the loss of flavors and nutrients contained in the eggplants.

 Ingredients